DocOtak/jsonprofile/README.md

   "index": [], // required but can be empty
-  "data": [], // optional key, no null values allowed "quality": [], // optional key,  no null values allowed, numeric between 0 and 1 with 1 being "perfect" quality data /* a proposed mapping
+  "data": [], // optional key, no null values allowed "confidence": [], // optional key,  no null values allowed, numeric between 0 and 1 with 1 being "perfect quality" data /* a proposed mapping
     woce_ctd:
       1: 0.8 [0.75, 0.9)